Hyurl/enhance-req-res/README.md

 #### `headers` - Set/Get response headers.

-This property is a Proxy instance, and itself is read-only, you can only manipulate its properties to set headers.
+This property is a Proxy instance, you can only manipulate its properties to set headers.

 ```javascript
 res.headers["x-powered-by"] = "Node.js/8.9.3";